lxghtspeed/objdb/README.md

 <h3 id="backup-proto-load"><code>backup.load()</code></h3>

-Loads values from the backup into the corresponding [`<Database>`] to this instance
+Loads values from the backup into the corresponding [`<Database>`] to this instance.

 <h3 id="backup-proto-save"><code>backup.save()</code></h3>

-Saves the values from the corresponding [`<Database>`] into the corresponding backup file
+Saves the values from the corresponding [`<Database>`] into the corresponding backup file.

 <h2 id="class-sr">Class: <code>Serializer</code></h2>

-Allows you to convert mostly all of the JavaScript's values into [`<string>`]
+Allows you to convert mostly all of the JavaScript's values into [`<string>`].

-It makes OOP operations possible on parsed values

-Circular and multiple referenced objects will also be conserved
+OOP is conserved as well as circular and multiple referenced objects.

 This class is avaiable in the module's namespace:
 ```js